Picky Eaters, Part 6 – Engage Them!

-We’ve made it to the next tip for getting our picky eaters (and all kids) eating more veggies.
+So families, we’ve made it to the next tip for getting our picky eaters (and all kids) eating more veggies...

 “Engage them” is another tip that may not require explanation but may require encouragement.
 We’re here for ya!
 There are lots of creative ways to get kids more veggie-engaged at mealtimes.
 Here are a few: